 No, the Ed Tech K-12 Voucher Program is platform neutral.

 - Is purchasing equipment the only option, or can the vouchers also be used to lease equipment?

 The General Purpose Vouchers may be used to purchase or lease equipment.

 - Can vouchers be used to provide PD using the LEA personnel?

-Yes, as long as the LEA is on the "approved providers" list.
+Yes, as long as the LEA is on the Approved Providers of IT Support and Professional Development Services Web page list.

 - Can vouchers be used to pay for substitute teacher costs to allow teachers to attend PD during the school day?

 No, vouchers from this program cannot be used to pay for substitute teacher costs.